Eastern span replacement of the San Francisco–Oakland Bay Bridge: Replacement

 Engineering and economic analysis in 1996 suggested that a replacement bridge would cost a few hundred million dollars more than a retrofit of the existing eastern span, would have a far longer expected useful life (perhaps 75 to 100 years rather than 30), and would require far less maintenance.
-Rather than retrofit the existing bridge, CalTrans (California Department of Transportation) decided to replace the entire eastern span.
+Rather than retrofit the existing bridge, CalTrans (California Department of Transportation) decided to replace the entire eastern span due to cost savings of approximately $625 million, minimize scheduling impact to traffic, improved safety, and additional amenities compared to retrofit.
 The design proposed was an elevated viaduct consisting of reinforced concrete columns and precast concrete segment spans as seen in the illustration at right.
 The design criterion was that the new bridge should survive an 8.5 magnitude earthquake on any of several faults in the region (particularly the nearby San Andreas and Hayward faults).
 The aesthetics of the proposal were not well received by either the public or their politicians, being characterized as a "freeway on stilts".

 After this, a design contest was held for a signature span (a span with distinctive and dramatic appearance, unique to the site) by the Engineering and Design Advisory Panel (EDAP) of the Metropolitan Transportation Commission (MTC).
 A number of innovative proposals were examined until all but four proposals that were submitted by members of EDAP were selected as semi-finalists, and a winner was selected from this group.
 This posed a serious conflict of interest, as members of the EDAP who were selecting the bridge design reviewed proposals by their own firms and rejected all proposals that did not have a representative on the EDAP.
 The design chosen was more expensive than the alternatives, because the primary structure cannot be self-supporting until it is structurally complete.
 This requires the building of two bridges, the first a falsework to support the final span, which would be removed upon completion of the final span.
 It has also been criticized as both a less structurally robust design and with less predictable construction costs than other modern spans.